iiasa/docker-geoserver-1/README.md

 Building and uploading a new image:
 - in a clone of https://github.com/iiasa/kartoza-docker-geoserver
 - ./build.sh # build new image
-- docker-compose up # try running new image
+- docker-compose up # try running new image, accessible via http://localhost:8222/geoserver/
 - docker login --username <username> https://ene-docker.iiasa.ac.at/
-- tag image
-  docker images
-  docker tag <new-image-id> ene-docker.iiasa.ac.at/kartoza-geoserver
 - push new image
   docker login ene-docker.iiasa.ac.at -u <username>
   docker push ene-docker.iiasa.ac.at/kartoza-geoserver